ic-labs/django-icekit/docs/topics/import-site-map.rst

 - Level N: columns where you must put page titles, higher-level titles are created as children of lower-level ones
-- Brief: a document brief describing the purpose of this item
+- Brief: a document brief describing the purpose of this content
 - Alternative titles: not yet used
 - override_url: the URL path "slug" to use for the page instead of a default slug based on the page name.
 This is mostly used to specify the site's home